treetrum/amazon-kindle-bulk-downloader/README.md

 ```bash
 bun install
 ```
+> [!TIP]
+> You may need to restart your prompt (terminal, PowerShell) before running the install script

 Then run the following command to install a special version of chrome for use by this tool